View allAll Photos Tagged Georgetown

 This picture was taken during the funeral procession for Patrolman Chad Spicer of the Georgetown Police Department in Delaware who was shot and killed in the line of duty.

-Photos were released under the Freedom of Information Act and are available through the public domain.
+Photo likely taken by FBI in Georgetown, 1978.
+Released under the Freedom of Information Act, and in the public domain.
 Please credit The Jonestown Institute.

 Survivors in Georgetown a month after November 18, 1978.
 L. to R. Jim Jones Jr., Joan Pursley, aka Jordan Vilchez, Mark Cordell, Dawn Gardfrey, John Cobb, Stefanie Morgan (little girl), and Lee Ingram, kneeling.